Logan100305/IndoorAirQualityMonitor/README.md

 5. PM

 GRAPHICAL USER INTERFACE-
-I. The data measure will be displayed on an LCD screeN II.
-LCD will have two menus for 24 hour and real time data III.
-Touch screen simplfies user interface
+1. The data measure will be displayed on an LCD screeN
+2. LCD will have two menus for 24 hour and real time data
+3. Touch screen simplfies user interface

 DEVICE EXTERIOR-
-I. The outer shell will be a 3D printed case with enough room for its electronics
+1. The outer shell will be a 3D printed case with enough room for its electronics

 ## Design Misc.

 PCB-
-I. After the final build, the circuit using a breadboard can be converted into a PCB.
+1. After the final build, the circuit using a breadboard can be converted into a PCB.

 ## Steps for Documenting Your Design Process